MiSTle-Dev/Boards/README.md

 The MiSTle projects can be used with off-the-shelf components and some breadboard setup.

-To simplify this the MiSTeryNano project provides additional
+To simplify this the MiSTeryNano project provides additional custom designed hardware boards.

 ## Shields
-Shields are carrier boards that carry one or more off-the-shelf development boards, connect them and perovides them with additional peripherals.
+Shields are carrier boards that carry one or more off-the-shelf development boards, connect them and provide them with additional peripherals like USB Hubs, MIDI ports, Joystick ports etc.

   - The [MiSTeryShield20k](misteryshield20k) is a base board for the Tang Nano 20k and the M0S Dock with a DB9 joystick connector and